Summer Internship Program

 Start with the FlyWire Academy.
 Explore the public data in the FlyWire Codex.
 For videos, see the FlyWire Princeton YouTube channel.

-For more background, see the lectures from the school on connectomics and brain emulation: schedule and GitHub.
+For more background, see the lectures from the recent workshop on connectomics and brain emulation: schedule and GitHub.
 For a general introduction, read Prof. Seung's Connectome: How the Brain's Wiring Makes Us Who We Are.

 Who should consider applying

-- Students who like coding, algorithms, data analysis, and visualization.
+- Students who enjoy coding, algorithms, data analysis, visualization, and scientific computing.

-- Students who can work independently and communicate progress clearly.
+- Students who can work independently and communicate ideas and progress clearly.

 Participants will be selected based on coding experience, prior projects, and proposed ideas, if applicable.